Somebody had to foot the bill for Anna Delvey’s fabulous new life. The city was full of marks.

 Charles Bronfman, who’s speaking up about Bibi.

-Readers sound off on one man’s crusade against Uber, Donald Trump and Sean Hannity late-night phone calls, and more.
+Readers sound off on robot sex, the Uber economy, the relationship between Donald Trump and Sean Hannity, and more.

 Our deliberately oversimplified guide to who falls where on our taste hierarchies.

-A London atelier uptown, summer weekenders, and an East Village art bookstore.
+Summer weekenders, survivalist manuals, and an East Village art bookstore.

 Hereditary is unconventionally horrifying.